nightwatchcybersecurity/bounty-targets-cse/README.md

 # Limits
 As per [CSE documentation](https://developers.google.com/custom-search/docs/annotations#annotations-limits), there is a limit of 2,000 entries per file and 5,000 entries per search engine.
+To avoid limits, you may need to split up the resulting files before uploading.

 # Feedback
 Please use Github issues and pull requests to provide suggestions and feedback.